 Caledonia is one of Pennsylvania’s most beautiful recreational areas containing 1,125 acres of camping grounds, picnic areas, playing fields, and hiking trails.
 The three consecutive summers I worked the night shift, I worked alone.
 My job was to maintain order, assist campers with nighttime urgencies, and keep trespassers off the grounds.
-Though rare events, it was not unusual for people to try to have a late night picnic in a pavilion, try to jump the gate of the pool for a moonlit swim, have a beer party with a group of friends, or, worst of all, simply vandalize the property for the sheer perversity of causing damage.
+Though rare events, it was not unusual for people to try to have a late-night picnic in a pavilion, try to jump the gate of the pool for a moonlit swim, have a beer party with a group of friends, or, worst of all, vandalize the property out of sheer perversity.

-A large group of people were partying nearby.
-I could hear them plainly and they were gaily chatting and their laughter was loud and almost continuous.
-I could hear individual words and could make out individual speakers.
-Above the general chatter I could easily make out a deep, male voice speaking above the others, while a young girl giggled continuously.
+A large group of people was partying nearby.
+I could hear them plainly, and they were gaily chatting, and their laughter was loud and almost continuous.
+I could listen to individual words and could make out different speakers.
+Above the general chatter, I could easily make out a deep, male voice speaking above the others, while a young girl giggled continuously.

 But this party was being held in total darkness.

 No matter.
-They were trespassers and a stern warning and an escort to the exit would end the encounter as all others had ended.
+They were trespassers, and a stern warning and an escort to the exit would end the encounter as I stopped all others.